MakisXathis/EEG-ELK-SIM/README.md

 	}
 }
 ```
+While for the 'dashboards/' directory you can copy the one found under the ELKInterface directory.

+Once the application is running then you connext with it using an HTTP client that supports receiving PNG images as responses for the body of the HTTP request (e.x.
+Postman).

 Once the configuration is loaded the user is requested to input the electrodes, a timeframe on which to filter upon, a title for the dashboard and the local folder where the dashboard will be saved:
 ![image](https://github.com/user-attachments/assets/f3f5fbaf-246a-4fb7-ac61-0f888ba1eb44)